7 Common Challenges Digital Agencies Face

 7. Workload Spikes

 Deadlines are typically set for completing specific tasks or delivering certain content.
 However, when the agency’s workload increases, it can be challenging to meet these deadlines.
-This can be due to several factors, such as increased demand from clients, staff shortages, or a delay in getting content from clients.
+This can be due to several factors, such as increased demand from clients, staff shortages, or delayed getting content from clients.

 When the agency cannot meet a deadline, this can lead to some negative consequences.
 For example, clients may be unhappy with the delay in getting their content or may be less likely to use the agency in the future.
 Staff may also be disappointed with the agency if they cannot meet their deadlines.
 These may cause the agency to lose credibility.

-There are a number of ways that the agency can try to overcome this challenge:
+There are several ways that the agency can try to overcome this challenge:

 - Ensure that the workload is spread out evenly among the staff, which can be done by staggering the deadlines or having staff work on different tasks.